 Welcome to Tobacco-Smoke Free Capital City

-The Health Wing of Capital Administration and Development Division, realizes that tobacco use is the single most preventable cause of death globally and is currently responsible for 10% of adult deaths worldwide and the global tobacco epidemic kills nearly 6 million people each year, of which more than 600,000 are non-smokers dying from breathing second-hand smoke (World Health Organisation).
+Tobacco use is the single most preventable cause of death globally and is currently responsible for 10% of adult deaths worldwide and the global tobacco epidemic kills nearly 6 million people each year, of which more than 600,000 are non-smokers dying from breathing second-hand smoke (World Health Organization).

 Tobacco-Smoke Free Islamabad Initiative

-“Strengthening Tobacco-Smoke Free Islamabad Initiative”, is an extension of “Islamabad model city project”, under Capital Administration and Development Division (CA&DD) for creating awareness of hazards of tobacco use in the general population and making District Management, Revenue Collectors, Bazaar Unions, Hotel Associations, Education Managers, Hospitals Management, Authorized Persons and Law Enforcement agencies recognize and join hands to execute the model of a Tobacco-smoke free capital.
+“Strengthening Tobacco-Smoke Free Islamabad Initiative”, was an extension of “Islamabad model city project”, under recently abolished Division (CA&DD) for creating awareness of hazards of tobacco use in the general population and making District Management, Revenue Collectors, Bazaar Unions, Hotel Associations, Education Managers, Hospitals Management, Authorized Persons and Law Enforcement agencies recognize and join hands to execute the model of a Tobacco-smoke free capital.

 Main objective of the project is strengthening tobacco control efforts through establishing coordination among district departments to plan, implement and monitor Islamabad model city project.
 This will be achieved by creating awareness and facilitating enforcement of “Prohibition of Smoking and Protection of Non-Smokers Health Ordinance, 2002” till the end of tobacco/ sheesha epidemic in Capital.